-Assumed public offering price per share \$9.00 Net tangible book value per share at December 31, 2020 \$(0.74) Pro forma increase attributable to the pro forma adjustments 0.85 Pro forma net tangible book value per share at December 31, 2020 0.11 Increase in book value per share attributable to new investors 2.53 Pro forma as adjusted net tangible book value per share after this offering 2.65 Dilution per share to new investors \$6.35
+Assumed public offering price per share \$ Net tangible book value per share at September 30, 2020 \$(0.34) Pro forma increase attributable to the pro forma adjustments Pro forma net tangible book value per share at September 30, 2020 Increase in book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors \$

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$9.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share by \$0.30 (\$0.30) to \$2.95 (\$2.34) per share and the dilution to investors participating in this offering by \$7.05 (\$5.66) per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions, estimated expenses payable by us, and deferred offering costs.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors participating in this offering by \$ per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.

-Similarly, each increase (decrease) of one million shares in the number of shares offered by us in this offering would increase (decrease) the pro forma as adjusted net tangible book value by per share by \$0.59 (\$0.75) to \$3.24 (\$1.89) per share and the dilution to investors participating in this offering by \$5.76 (\$7.11) per share, assuming the assumed initial public offering price of \$9.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions, estimated expenses payable by us, and deferred offering costs.
+Similarly, each increase (decrease) of one million shares in the number of shares offered by us in this offering would increase (decrease) the pro forma as adjusted net tangible book value by \$ per share and the dilution to investors participating in this offering by \$ per share, assuming the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same, assuming the number of shares sold in the concurrent private placements are decreased (increased) accordingly and after deducting estimated underwriting discounts and commissions and estimated expenses payable by us.

-If the underwriters' over-allotment option is exercised in full, our pro forma as adjusted net tangible book value per share after this offering would be \$2.91 and dilution per share to new investors purchasing common stock in this offering would be \$6.09, assuming an initial public offering price of \$9.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions, estimated offering expenses payable by us, and deferred offering costs.
+If the underwriters' over-allotment option is exercised in full, our pro forma as adjusted net tangible book value per share after this offering would be \$ and dilution per share to new investors purchasing common stock in this offering would be \$, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on a pro forma as adjusted basis as of December 31, 2020, the differences between the number of shares of common stock purchased from us, the total cash consideration and the average price per share paid to us by existing stockholders and by new investors purchasing shares in this offering at the assumed initial public offering price of \$9.00 per share, the midpoint of the price range set forth on the cover of this prospectus before deducting estimated underwriting discounts and commissions, estimated offering expenses payable by us, and deferred offering costs.
+he following table summarizes, on a pro forma as adjusted basis as of September 30, 2020, the differences between the number of shares of common stock purchased from us, the total cash consideration and the average price per share paid to us by existing stockholders and by new investors purchasing shares in this offering at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing shares of common stock in this offering will pay an average price per share substantially higher than our existing investors paid.

-Shares Purch Total Considera ation Average Price Per Share Number % Amount % Existing Shareholders 5,707,306 67% \$ 2,509,894 9% \$0.44 New Investors 2,777,778 33% \$25,000,002 91% \$9.00 Total 8,485,084 100% \$27,509,896 100% \$3.24
+Shares Purchased Total Consid Total Consideration Average Per

+Number % Amount %

+Existing Shareholders 7,643,500 % \$ % \$

+New Investors % \$ % \$

+Total 100% \$ 100% \$